mads-obrien/mads-obrien.github.io/_projects/1-arcfootprint.md

 ## ArcFootprint
 #### *An ArcTool for Flux Footprint Estimation*

-{% include elements/figure.html image="/myassets/hamdenflightfootprints_2_crop_600px.png" caption="Two gas flux source areas generated with ArcFootprint, based upon UAV-mounted anemometer data in Hamden, CT.
-This figure appears in my master's thesis manuscript." %}
+{% include elements/figure.html image="/myassets/hamdenflightfootprints_2_crop_600px.png" caption="Gas flux source areas generated with ArcFootprint, symbolized by their percent contribution to the total flux.
+This figure from my master's thesis manuscript is based on data I collected from a UAV-mounted anemometer." %}